CJBridges/github_to_things/README.md

 - Only get PRs from people on your team
 - Put the PRs in the inbox for sorting instead of their dedicated lists

+## Other tools/alternatives
+- [Zapier](https://zapier.com) can connect Github to Things, but with less control since it can only use Things e-mail integration.
+It's a great tool, but non-free over 100 task executions/5 zaps per months.